KillStr3aK/caseopening/README.md

 * **sm_givecase** - Give case to a player

 ### Known bugs:
-* Sometimes the drop command is not works as intented
+* Sometimes the drop command is not works as intended
 * Not precached models can crash the server && players

 ## What will be added after the first release?